dribdat/docs/docs/contribute.md

 python manage.py db upgrade
 ```

-Install a local copy of frontend resources for offline development using [npm](https://nodejs.org/) or [yarn](https://yarnpkg.com/en/docs/getting-started).
+(6) Install a local copy of frontend resources for offline development using [npm](https://nodejs.org/) or [yarn](https://yarnpkg.com/en/docs/getting-started).
 These will be used when `FLASK_ENV=dev`, otherwise a CDN will be used in production.
 I.e.:

 `npm install`

-Finally, run this command (or just `debug.sh`) to start the server:
+(7) Finally, run this command (or just `debug.sh`) to start the server:

 ```
 FLASK_DEBUG=1 python manage.py run
 ```

-You will see a welcome screen at http://127.0.0.1:5000 - register your first user account, which will have admin access and let you set up events.
+You should at this point see a welcome screen at http://127.0.0.1:5000 🎉

+Follow the instructions to register your first user account, which will have admin access, and let you set up events.

-## Coding tips
+# Coding tips

 This section has some advice for developers and operators.